Fudenberg-Research-Group/Ab-trapping/README.md

   <p><em>Figure 2: A schematic of the reaction diffusion model of antibody staining. </em></p>
 </div>

 The solver used in this project is Rosa5P which is a fifth-order A-stable Rosenbrock method.
 For a comprehensive list of available solvers in Julia, please refer to the  [DiffEqDocs documentation](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/).
-To run the code for each figure, simply replace the figure name in Line 27 of **`antibody_simulation.jl`** with the desired figure name, such as Fig_2b1 (1, 2, 3 ,4 represents the first, second, third, fourth figure in the Figs. 2b-e).
+To run the code for each figure, simply replace the figure name in Line 27 of **`antibody_simulation.jl`** with the desired figure name, such as Fig_2b1 (1, 2, 3 ,4 represents the first, second, third, fourth subplots in the Figures2b-e).

 ### Parameters for Figs. 2b-e